Making (and remaking) texts past, present, and future through a Quattrocento book of hours

 collate using VisColl

-about the project
+about this project

 created by Julia Pelosi-Thorpe